Skyscanner/backpack/contributing.md

 The Backpack documentation is a standalone client-side app.
 Each package has its own “page”, which you can find and edit in the `bpk-docs` package under `src/pages`.

 The “page” modules themselves contain introductory blurbs and examples for the respective component.
-They also import the component’s README, which should contain a code example and a table with props, their proptypes and defaults.
+They also import the component’s README, which you should have created according to the section further up in this document.

 You can run the docs app locally using:

 ```sh
 npm run docs
 ```

+If you need any help writing documentation, get in touch!

 ## Publishing packages (Backpack squad members only)